ChrisArchitect/cnyc/_posts/2022-06-03-thats-right-this-is-a-payphone-in-my-house.md

 ---
 layout: post
 title: That's right, this is a payphone, in my house
-Description: Bertrand Fan on his "curious" relationship with payphones on the journey to installing one in his house.
+description: Bertrand Fan on his "curious" relationship with payphones on the journey to installing one in his house.
 image: /images/hackers-razor-blade-pay-phone-phreaking-21crop-1640x820-cyberdelianyc.jpg
 tags:
 - payphone